TritonVM/triton-vm/specification/src/processor-table.md

     1. If the current instruction is `div_mod`, then the logarithmic derivative for the Lookup Argument with the U32 Table accumulates both
         1. `st0` in the next row and `st1` in the current row as well as the constants `opcode(lt)` and `1` with respect to challenges 🥜, 🌰, 🥑, and 🥕, and indeterminate 🧷.
         1. `st0` in the current row and `st1` in the next row as well as `opcode(split)` with respect to challenges 🥜, 🌰, and 🥑, and indeterminate 🧷.
-    1. If the current instruction is `merkle_step`, then the logarithmic derivative for the Lookup Argument with the U32 Table accumulates `st5` from the current and next rows as well as `opcode(split)` with respect to challenges 🥜, 🌰, and 🥑, and indeterminate 🧷.
+    1. If the current instruction is `merkle_step` or `merkle_step_mem`, then the logarithmic derivative for the Lookup Argument with the U32 Table accumulates `st5` from the current and next rows as well as `opcode(split)` with respect to challenges 🥜, 🌰, and 🥑, and indeterminate 🧷.
     1. If the current instruction is `pop_count`, then the logarithmic derivative for the Lookup Argument with the U32 Table accumulates `st0` and `ci` in the current row and `st0` in the next row with respect to challenges 🥜, 🥑, and 🥕, and indeterminate 🧷.
     1. Else, _i.e._, if the current instruction is not a u32 instruction, the logarithmic derivative for the Lookup Argument with the U32 Table remains unchanged.